gsi-upm/sematch/README.md

 ## Introduction

-Sematch is a simple restful semantic matching framework used for matching structured data, including database records, rdf intances.
-Sematch includes both Java and Python implementations.
-The Java part integrates the lucene indexing module in order to achieve the high performance.
-The python parts allows you to quick test your data and have a simple demo easily.

-It is very easy to use sematch to implement your similarity-based searching or similarity-based recommendation modules.
-The data and queries are all structured attributes and values so you can use our implemented similarity metrics to measure similarity for each attributes, then use the aggregated similarity for searching and recommending data given a structured query.
+The name of Sematch is combined based on Spanish "se" and English "match".
+It is also the abbreviation of semantic matching.

+The project will provide several flexible tools to ease users in using Semantic Web Data, including entity retrieving from DBpedia based on automatic SPARQL expansion and generation, entity indexing based on Lucene and semantic similarity.

+This project is still under development.

+The project is mainly matained by Ganggao Zhu.

+You can contact me via gzhu@dit.upm.es

 About this repository
 ------------------------------
-This is the root github repository of the Semantic Matching project.
+This is the root github repository of the Sematch project.
 For more information, contact us through: http://gsi.dit.upm.es